Gerfaut/ember-simple-auth/README.md

 ## Installation

-To install Ember.SimpleAuth in you Ember.js application you have several
+To install Ember.SimpleWsseAuth in you Ember.js application you have several
 options:

 * If you're using [Bower](http://bower.io), just add it to your